-Of all Vienna’s museums, the Kunsthistorisches Museum on Ringstrasse still outshines them all.
+Of all Vienna’s museums, the Kunsthistorisches Museum on Burgring still outshines them all (June–Aug daily 10am–6pm, Thurs till 9pm; Sept–May Tues–Sun 10am–6pm, Thurs till 9pm; €15).
 It’s one of the world’s greatest collections of Old Masters – comparable with the Hermitage or Louvre.
-An unrivalled collection of sixteenth-century paintings by Bruegel the Elder particularly draws the crowds, while the Peter Paul Rubens collection is also very strong and works by Vermeer and Caravaggio are worth seeking out.
+Highlight is an unrivalled collection of sixteenth-century paintings by Brueghel the Elder, while the Peter Paul Rubens collection is also very strong and works by Vermeer and Caravaggio are worth seeking out.
 A number of Greek and Roman antiquities add breadth and variety.
-Set aside several hours at least – there is also an excellent café; a particularly impressive spot for a slice of cake.
+Set aside several hours at least: there is also an excellent café.